 Consequences can include renal insufficiency and infection.

-Pain is common when organs are acutely distended in the upper gastrointestinal tract (commonly felt in the flank) or the bladder (commonly felt in the testes, suprapubic area, or labia).
+Pain is common when organs are acutely distended in the upper genitourinary tract (commonly felt in the flank) or the bladder (commonly felt in the testes, suprapubic area, or labia).

 Suspect obstructive uropathy when patients have unexplained renal insufficiency, decreased urine output, pain that suggests obstruction, or oliguria or anuria alternating with polyuria.